DarrelYee/IRS-PM-2020-05-09-IS02PT-GRP18-Smart_Travel_Recommender/README.md

 # Section 6: Group Report
-Please refer to XXX folder in the repository.
+Please refer to ProjectReport folder in the repository.